INPUT was founded in 1998 as an independent voluntary organisation by

 Mrs Melissa Holloway – Chief Adviser and pump / CGM user.
 Melissa was diagnosed with type 1 diabetes in 1994 aged 11.Melissa grew up in Virginia, USA, and moved to the UK in 2008.
 She was using a pump long before she came to the UK and before the 2003 NICE technology appraisal.
 She has been using CGM since 2006.
 Melissa has previously worked in the diabetes care industry and is now a freelance medical copywriter in healthcare advertising and works part-time for INPUT.
 She has provided consulting services to Dexcom and Ascensia Diabetes Care.

-and a number of volunteers including Elaine and Viv in Northern Ireland and Ros in Wales.
+and a number of volunteers including Elaine and Viv in Northern Ireland.

 We are grateful to anyone who mentions us to people who need us.